MattFlower/organized/README.md

 # What Do I Want to Build
 * Complete compatibility with existing org-mode documents
-* Syntax coloring for code blocks
+* Syntax coloring for code blocks (Done)
-* Ability to execute code blocks inline
+* Ability to execute code blocks inline (Done)
-* Nice looking panes that can show you your todos and agendas across multiple organized documents
+* Nice looking panes that can show you your todos and agendas across multiple organized documents (In progress)
 * Export to pdf, html, etc

 # Learning the Basics of Organized